 Can You Ship Ammo Internationally?

 You CANNOT ship ammo internationally, since it’s considered an explosive.
 No matter which shipping carrier you use, you’ll be restricted to Ground services such as UPS Ground or FedEx Ground.
-As a result, you can only ship ammo within the 48 continental states, Alaska, and Hawaii.
+As a result, you can only ship ammo within the 48 continental states, as well as Alaska and Hawaii.